-The Exploration Grant Program supports current UT undergraduate students in their efforts to plan for, research, and establish connections for nationally competitive scholarship opportunities, including, but not limited to the Fulbright U.S. Student Program, post-graduate funding programs in the U.K. and Ireland like the British Marshall, Mitchell, Gates Cambridge, and Rhodes, the DAAD programs, Schwarzman Scholars, and other recognized national scholarship opportunities that support post-graduate experiences.
+The ONSF Exploration Grant Program supports current UT undergraduate students in their efforts to plan for, research, and establish connections for nationally competitive scholarship opportunities, including, but not limited to the Fulbright U.S. Student Program, post-graduate funding programs in the U.K. and Ireland like the British Marshall, Mitchell, Gates Cambridge, and Rhodes, the DAAD programs, and other recognized national scholarship opportunities that support post-graduate experiences.
 Successful applicants will be expected to make significant and measurable effort in establishing solid connections and support for their program and/or research efforts well in advance of the national application process of choice.
 In the case of the Fulbright, formal letters of affiliation are required for the national application process and compel students to make contacts in their future host country.
 For other international post-graduate opportunities, grant funds could support travel to meet with future research advisors.
 Exploration Grants would facilitate the preliminary experience necessary in building key relationships in order to develop strong, competitive applications, which are sound in scope and well-supported by the host-country, institution, individuals, and/or program of choice.
 Typically, proposals are for about 3 – 4 weeks, during the summer.
-Profiles of our 2016 Exploration Scholars can be found HERE.
 This is NOT a study abroad grant.

 Type of Award:

 Terms of Award: